 A solid foundation.

-Horizons at SFFS' curriculum has been specially designed by our teachers to build upon the California Common Core Standards while incorporating the rich cultural context of the Mission District.
-In Summer 2017:
+Horizons at SFFS' curriculum has been specially designed by our teachers and Curriculum and Instructional Lead to build upon the California Common Core Standards while incorporating the rich cultural context of the Mission District.
+In Summer 2018:

-- Second graders focused on making connections to their reading, practiced various addition and subtraction strategies, reflected on the choices they made in different situations, and studied energy through hands-on experiments
+They explored potential, kinetic, mechanical, light, electrical, and chemical energies.
+They focused on making connections to their reading, practiced various addition and subtraction strategies, and reflected on the choices they made in different situations.
+At the end of the summer, they hosted an energy science fair where they presented their questions, hypotheses, data, and conclusions.

 They explored their own interests, curiosities, and passions by creating heart maps and thinking about what really matters to them as writers.
 They learned strategies for bringing their poems to life for an audience by including comparisons, sensory images, personification, line breaks, and action.
 Each third grader composed original poems that they compiled into a beautiful anthology with their own illustrations.